Imagini ale paginilor

 23 Therefore, now, LORD, let the thing that thou hast spoken concerning thy servant and concerning his house be stablished w for ever, and do as thou hast said.

 24 Let it even be established, that thy name may be magnified for ever, saying.
-The LORD of hosts is the God of Israel, even a God to Israel: and let the house of David
+The LORD of hosts is the God of Israel, even a God to r Israel: and let the house of David

 David's victories.

-thy servant be established y before B. C. 1042. thee.
+thy servant be established y before | B. C. 1042. |cated unto the LORD, with the silthee.

 26 And now, LORD, (thou art God, and hast promised this goodness unto thy servant :) 27 Now therefore 5 let it please thee to bless the house of thy servant, that it may be before thee for ever: for thou blessest, O LORD, and z it shall be blessed for ever.
 CHAPTER XVIII.
+David subdueth the Philistines and the Moabites.

 men.

-6 Then David put garrisons in Syria-damascus ; and the Syrians became David's servants, and brought gifts.
+6 Then David put garrisons in Syria-damascus; and the Syrians became David's servants, and brought gifts.
 Thus the LORD preserved David whithersoever he went.

 7 And David took the shields of gold that were on the servants of Hadarezer, and brought them to Jerusalem.